Conditions

 Recognizing the symptoms of sleep apnea is crucial for early diagnosis and treatment.
 Common signs include:

 One of the most common neurological symptoms associated with sleep apnea is morning headaches.
-These headaches are often described as:
+Yes, sleep apnea can definitely cause both headaches and brain fog—and understanding why helps explain the neurological nature of this condition.

 Did You Know?